Chennai Express: India

-Shubhra Gupta of The Indian Express gave the movie 2.5 out of 5 stars, and wrote that the film comes up with some genuinely funny moments.
+Shubhra Gupta of The Indian Express gave 2.5/5 stars and wrote that the film comes up with some genuinely funny moments.
 She commended Padukone's looks, although she criticized aspects of her stagecraft skills.
-Sukanya Verma of Rediff.com gave the film 2.5 stars, saying, "Chennai Express evokes a few laughs but otherwise it decides to shift tracks from droll comedy to dreadful drama."
-Khalid Mohamed of Deccan Chronicle gave the film 2.5 stars and wrote, "board Chennai Express at your own risk".
-Rajeev Masand of CNN-IBN gave the film 2/5 rating and said the film was a "big, fat" bore.
+Sukanya Verma of Rediff.com gave 2.5/5 stars and wrote "Chennai Express evokes a few laughs but otherwise it decides to shift tracks from droll comedy to dreadful drama."
+Khalid Mohamed of Deccan Chronicle gave 2.5/5 stars and wrote "Board Chennai Express at your own risk".
+Rajeev Masand of CNN-IBN gave 2/5 stars and said the film was a "big, fat" bore.
 He commented that Chennai Express was a "bloated vanity project", and felt that the lead actor could have performed better.
-Anupama Chopra gave the film 2 out of 5 stars and said, "Chennai Express plays neither to Rohit's strengths nor to Shah Rukh's.
+Anupama Chopra gave 2/5 stars and wrote "Chennai Express plays neither to Rohit's strengths nor to Shah Rukh's.
 It's a strangely sloppy mishmash of cheesy humour, half-hearted romance, half-baked emotion and head-banging action.
 The film is filled with gigantic men whose size functions as a punch line."
-Mayank Shekhar of Dainik Bhaskar rated it 1 star out of 5, saying, "You've paid for the ticket?
+Mayank Shekhar of Dainik Bhaskar gave 1/5 stars and wrote "You've paid for the ticket?
 Yes.
 Now just sit back and suffer."
-Raja Sen of Rediff gave the film 1 out of 5 stars and said, "Shah Rukh Khan yelps and squeaks and shrieks and bares fangs and pouts and, well, exhausts himself overcompensating at every step, despite nobody else in the film following this template."
+Raja Sen of Rediff gave 1/5 stars and wrote "Shah Rukh Khan yelps and squeaks and shrieks and bares fangs and pouts and, well, exhausts himself overcompensating at every step, despite nobody else in the film following this template."

 Overseas

 Rachel Saltz of The New York Times wrote, "'Chennai Express' feels like a sumptuous meal with carefully chosen wine and tasty appetizers but a botched main course.
 Money and visual care have been lavished on this Bollywood action-comedy-romance and glossy stars engaged (Shah Rukh Khan and Deepika Padukone).
 But the movie chugs along for most of its 2 hours and 20 minutes searching for comedy and characters in a frantically overplotted story."
 Sneha May Francis of Emirates 24/7 wrote, "Rohit Shetty's s(h)tyle of romance relies heavily on buffoonery and will be applauded mainly by Shah Rukh Khan loyalists".
 She added, "Rohit's carnival-like comedy coaxes some laughs, but can leave you exhausted."
 Sneha said that Padukone's performance "outshines" that of Khan.
 Ronnie Scheib of Variety wrote, "Shah Rukh Khan and Deepika Padukone are ill matched in this overworked comedy/romance/actioner ...
 Shetty's need to maintain his characters' romantic heroism constantly grates against his depictions of their ridiculousness."
-Simon Foster of the Special Broadcasting Service gave the film 2 stars out of 5 and described it as "a loud, lame-brained romantic comedy from the (very) broad directorial brush of Rohit Shetty, SRK's over-hyped vehicle sees the charismatic but ageing actor badly miscast and easily overshadowed by his leading lady, Deepika Padukone."
+Simon Foster of the Special Broadcasting Service gave 2/5 stars and described it as "a loud, lame-brained romantic comedy from the (very) broad directorial brush of Rohit Shetty, SRK's over-hyped vehicle sees the charismatic but ageing actor badly miscast and easily overshadowed by his leading lady, Deepika Padukone."